-Established in about 2012 as a project of the Worldwatch Institute, the Club For Degrowth (CFD) is an anti-capitalist group that seeks to “raise [public] awareness” about the degree to which the United States and other Western industrialized nations have become “overdeveloped” as a result of their insatiable quest for “perpetual growth,” their unbridled “consumerism,” and their “environmentally, socially and culturally destructive” predilection for “over-accumulation.”
+Established in about 2012, the Club For Degrowth (CFD) is an anti-capitalist group that seeks to raise public “awareness” about the degree to which the United States and other Western industrialized nations have become “overdeveloped” as a result of their “perpetual pursuit of growth,” their unbridled “consumerism,” and their “environmentally, socially and culturally destructive” predilection for “over-accumulation.”
 “Economic growth,” says CFD, “appears more and more as the problem and not the solution.”

 CFD also works to promote public policies and cultural attitudes that could help Americans “transition to an economic system in which being sustainable and responsible to future generations is the norm.”
 To advance the practice of degrowth, CFD advocates the following measures:

 - Raise income tax rates on “the wealthiest global citizens” and on goods that “harm either the planet or people”—e.g., tobacco, carbon, automobiles, and junk food.

 - Use these increased tax revenues to support various forms of “public consumption”—such as mass transit, bicycle lanes, libraries, and clean drinking water—that “offset” the “private consumption” of competing commodities like cars, books and CDs, and bottled water.

 - Make automobile ownership a rarity, and redesign city streets to accommodate mainly bikes, pedestrians, pedicabs, taxis, buses, emergency vehicles, and delivery trucks.